 A: The last version of TrueCrypt that ran on Windows 98/ME was 1.0.
-Note that we do not support this version (nor Windows 9x/ME), so please do not send us bug reports pertaining to TrueCrypt 1.0.
-We do not recommend running TrueCrypt 1.0 on Windows XP/2000/2003/Vista (see the section Version History for more information).
+Note that we do not support TrueCrypt 1.0 and do not recommend using it (see the section Version History for more information).

 Q: Does TrueCrypt run on Linux?
-Can I mount my TrueCrypt volumes under Linux?